Ibrahima Konaté

 Starting off with Sochaux, Konaté moved to RB Leipzig in 2017.
 After four years with the club, Liverpool signed him in 2021 for a fee of £36 million.
 He won the EFL Cup and FA Cup in his first season.

 Early and personal life

 Ibrahima Konaté was born on 25 May 1999 in Paris.
 He grew up on a council estate in the 11th arrondissement of Paris and is the second youngest of eight children born to parents from Mali.

-He is a Muslim.
-Outside of football, Konaté is a fan of Attack on Titan as his favourite series.
+Konaté is a fan of anime and manga, citing Attack on Titan as his favourite series.